mashalafzal/Ethics-based-Automated-Negotiation/README.md

 ```
 # Disclaimer
 * You do not need to provide any input, the input will be generated automatically.
-You just have to provide the size of input following the inscructions below in how to run experiment section.
+You just have to provide the size of input following the inscructions below in how to run the experiment section.

 # How to run the experiment
 * To run the experiments, you need Python version 3.9.12 or higher.